Ultimate Furlough FAQs – Updated 18 August 2020

 Employees are only entitled to National Minimum or Living Wage if they are working.
 If the 80% will drop them below that threshold you can pay the lower rate if they are not working.
 However, if they are required to complete any training (including online training) during this period they will have to be paid NMW / NLW even if that includes the employer topping up.
 The current rates and rates applicable from 6 April 2020 are here.

 The employee will still pay income tax, National Insurance and (if applicable) pension contributions on the reduced salary.
-The employer will be able to recover the employer’s National Insurance contributions and pension contributions at the auto-enrolment minimum through the Scheme.
+The employer will be able to recover the employer’s National Insurance contributions and pension contributions at the auto-enrolment minimum through the Scheme up until 31 July 2020.
 If you pay enhanced pension contributions above the auto-enrolment minimum, you should top up as per the contract, unless you have agreed to a variation with your employee or worker.

 Apprenticeship Levy and Student Loans should continue to be paid as usual.